ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/storing-data-on-the-blockchain.md

 [[toc]]

 The example sketch we will be building works on both, the [Arduino IDE](/tutorials/iot/environment/arduino) and with [PlatformIO](/tutorials/iot/environment/os).
-We will be using Ark Cpp-Client, Cpp-Crypto, and an Adafruit ESP32 Feather to post a SHA256 hash of your boards 'Chip ID' to the [ARK Blockchain](/introduction/blockchain).
+We will be using ARK Cpp-Client, Cpp-Crypto, and an Adafruit ESP32 Feather to post a SHA256 hash of your boards 'Chip ID' to the [ARK Blockchain](/introduction/blockchain).

 ## Step 1: Project Setup